 The latest events happening in the world has, maybe, made you wonder if Romania is safe.
-Not to mentions it made you have doubts.
-So you may think visiting other countries, so-called safe, like Thailand, China, Philippines, Brazil, and Morocco.
-Take in mind that Foreign Office is warning of equally high risks in all of those countries.
+So you may think that visiting countries such as Thailand, China, Philippines, Brazil, and Morocco might not be such a good idea.

-Whilst I understand your concern, let me tell you why you don’t need to worry about that if you want to visit Romania.
+While we understand your concern, let us tell you why you don’t need to worry about that if you want to visit Romania.

 Who does Terrorism affect?

 Here you can find an interactive map, how the Global Terrorism Index (GTI) is calculated for every country and what aspects are taken into consideration.
 Data figured in this image are from 2014.
 There is no difference between 2014 and 2015, as it appears in the latest study from The Institute for Economics and Peace.